Devotion has traditionally been related to dualistic teachings.

 Notice all that arises is arising in and as that

-when ready.
+ready.
 It is the paradox that we are.
-The effect of this recognition
+The effect of this

-that the experience of realizing Consciousness is a form of the manifest
+experience of realizing Consciousness is a form of the

-life.
-It is not simply reducing life to a sub-category of consciousness
+manifest life.
+It is not simply reducing life to a

 The result is to be dropped between the source and it's

-fullest place of identification, here we are: stretched to encompass all
+is our fullest place of identification, here we are: stretched

-of our experience.
-Only in this gap can we be both, and
+to encompass all of our experience.
+Only in this gap can we be

-honestly include all of what we know as ourselves, without dismissing
+both, and honestly include all of what we know as ourselves,

-of both Consciousness and It's Power, both God and Goddess, both Shiva and
+both Consciousness and It's Power, both God and Goddess, both

-Shakti.
-That meeting place is the place of Divine Sensitive Desire.
-The
+Shiva and Shakti.
+That meeting place is the place of Divine

-all our petty desires.
-The more conscious it is, it is the yearning in
+our petty desires.
+The more conscious it is, it is the

 It is the meeting of Duality and Non-duality.